Administering

 - User IDs defined for a particular project must be connected to the group defined for that project.
 No other user IDs should be connected to that group.

-- If the CommandUserID parameter is defined as Group, the owning user ID for the group requires RACF with the SPECIAL attribute.
+If the CommandUserID parameter is defined as Group, the owning user ID for the group requires RACF with the SPECIAL attribute.

-Additionally, all self-elevation projects running on a RACF system must have associated connect group(s).
+Additionally, all self-elevation projects running on an RACF system must have associated connect group(s).
 These connect groups provide an elevated user ID the appropriate access to required system resources.
 A connect group can be defined as a universal group.

 TSS profiles